 Does Nicotinamide Riboside Work?

-There is a lot of talk about the possible benefits of nicotinamide riboside and how it might slow aging, improve exercise, help weight loss and and a bunch of other things.
-In this review, I've summarized the very complicated nicotinamide riboside (Niagen) research to help equip people with the information they need to understand the claims made and to better decide if this supplement is right for them.
-For me, I believe NR is over hyped and under researched.
+There is a lot of talk about the possible benefits of Niagen and how it might slow aging, improve exercise, help weight loss and and a bunch of other things.
+In this review, I've summarized the very complicated nicotinamide riboside (Niagen) research to help you understand the claims made and to better decide if this supplement is right for them.
+For me, I believe Niagen is over hyped and under researched.
 Does it work?
 You tell me.
+See my Niagen Experiment Results.